Gloomy Tuesday

 (to be continued)

-9 Responses to “Gloomy Tuesday”
+9 Responses to “Gloomy Days”

 If your pregnancy was anything like mine, then I know where this story is headed.
 I guess I’ll wait and see what you write, but if it includes suicidal thoughts and zoloft, then you’re in good (or equally depressed?) company.
-I hope you start feeling better. :)
+I hope you start feeling better. 🙂

 I’m sorry you’ve got the blues… and I’m sorry for calling them blues, because I fully understand that they are much more than blues.